So it’s Sunday the 15th of July and exactly 31 days after the 2018 World Cup began it now is about to come to an end.

 One even messages to tell me that he ended up at his ex-girlfriend’s house the night before and therefore won’t be making it.
 I’m raging at this though nowhere near as much as his wife and three kids will be.

 So in the theme of late call offs I call it off myself and decide rather than to head out into the downpour to go back to the scene of England’s World Cup elimination that being my father’s front room with a bag full of Sol beers in hand.
-They’d been sitting unopened in my fridge for days just begging to drank so I figured today was as good as any.
+They’d been sitting unopened in my fridge for days just begging to be drank so I figured today was as good as any.

 I’m expecting a tight and somewhat underwhelming affair which is how France has played for most of the tournament but I’m pleasantly surprised as the game turns out to be a cracker.

-But Croatia knows if they can score in their own goal then they can damn well do it in the opposition’s one also and up steps Ivan Perišić to blast in an equaliser after some nice build-up play on the edge of the box by Modric.
+But Croatia knows if they can score into their own goal then they can damn well do it in the opposition’s one also and up steps Ivan Perišić to blast in an equaliser after some nice build-up play on the edge of the box by Modric.
 1-1 and game on.

 A mere 10 minutes later though VAR enters the stage as Perisic the goalscorer appears to handle rather unsuspectingly from a corner and the referee goes to have a look at the pitch-side.
-After several looks and then going back and looking again he is totally convinced its deliberate and awards France the penalty.
+After several looks and then going back and looking again he is totally convinced it’s deliberate and awards France the penalty.
 A harsh decision and the Croats are getting zero luck today.

 Antoine Griezmann steps up to convert and put France back in the lead seven minutes before halftime.